 o Sony A7S

-Once more to avoid confusion: DNGMonochrome does not support Canon, Nikon, Sony or Olympus native files.
+Once more to avoid confusion: DNGMonochrome only supports the cameras mentioned in the list above and does not support Canon, Nikon, Sony, Fujifilm or Olympus native files.
 You have to convert them to DNG first.
 Google 'Adobe DNG Converter'.
 And note that DNGMonochrome expects the full RAW (converted to DNG), not a downscaled version.
 Those are untested and if they work, you're lucky.
+Also, if your camera offers compression, compressed files converted to DNG might produce results in DNGMonochrome that look horribly underexposed.
+Scroll up a bit and read the paragraph 'on compression' on how to solve this.

 All the monochrome DNGs converted from the cameras in the list were tested by me on DNG import in Lightroom.
 So I can guarantee the monochrome DNG works in at least one RAW converter.
 Your favorite RAW converter - other than Lightroom - might not be so cool.
 I have not tested any of the produced monochrome DNGs in any other converter.

-One remark left: rotation (turning a portrait DNG so it presents properly) is a very nasty subject - I won't bore you with the details.
+Rotation (turning a portrait DNG so it presents properly) is a very nasty subject - I won't bore you with the details.
 Suffice it to say it's stuff of nightmares.
 Not the rotation itself, that's not that difficult, but to get it to work properly with the interpolation squares... that was almost not worth the effort.
 The previous version didn't bother and just presented you landscape, no matter what.
 In this new version I wanted that changed.
 Poor me.
 But since I couldn't find portrait test photos for all cameras in the list, portrait DNGs from a few cameras might give you trouble.
 If you do see strange stuff on rotated photos, shoot me an email, preferably with the DNG included.
+I also noticed not all Nikon cameras store a rotation tag (especially the older Nikons).
+From these cameras portrait photos will present as landscape and you have to rotate them manually in your RAW converter.

 If you want to read up on some more inside information (I do encourage you to do that, since especially the subject of green divergence can make or break the conversion) have a look here